jteickholt/Team10Project1_Repo/Team10Project_Proposal.md

 Data Sets to Use:

-1. New York City Public School 2013-15 New York State Math Exam by School

-2. 2013-2019 New York City Charter School Results
+1. Texas STAAR Math data

+2. Texas School info (address, type of districict, etc..)

 Other Potential Data Sets:

-1. Location data for New York publich schools
-2. Socio-econcomic data for New York to match with location data
+2. Socio-econcomic data for Texas to match with location data

 Rough Breakdown of Tasks: